 Progress is being made with the Ministry for Primary Industries (MPI) towards the considered and staged implementation of Integrated Electronic Monitoring and Reporting System (IEMRS).

-MPI’s high level objectives - to verify self-reporting of catches, to collect more information on catches, and to do so electronically - are supported by Fisheries Inshore New Zealand (FINZ) and...
+MPI’s high level objectives - to verify self-reporting of catches, to collect more information on catches, and...

 The New Zealand seafood industry now has a one-stop source for information.